 - The Meter Reader is designed to update SEG members on the latest developments in potential-fields geophysics.

-Some features in TLE treat areas other than technology that are likely to impact SEG members.
+Some departments in TLE cover areas other than technology that are likely to impact SEG members.
 These articles have varied authorship.

 - Round Table offers a forum for debate of contentious issues (technical and nontechnical) affecting geophysics and geophysicists.